The Practical Reasons Candidates Talk About Improbable Policies

 "It tells voters that you think you get the depth of the problem," Palmieri said.
 "And it tells voters that your inclination is to have a very bold solution, and well beyond the policy, that tells voters something about the kind of person you are."

-For example: talking about Medicare for All helps Sanders reinforce that he wants to remake government — as he put it at the start of a recent speech on the policy: "While we're at it, let's make a political revolution."
+For example: Talking about Medicare for All helps Sanders reinforce that he wants to remake government — as he put it at the start of a recent speech on the policy: "While we're at it, let's make a political revolution.

-Elizabeth Warren, similarly, has rolled out plan after plan — which has helped her craft an identity as the detailed policy thinker of the pack.
+Warren, similarly, has rolled out plan after plan — which has helped her craft an identity as the detailed policy thinker of the pack.

-On the flip side, Joe Biden is also using Medicare for All to distinguish himself, as he appears to be readying himself to weaponize Kamala Harris' support for the policy against her in next week's debates.
+On the flip side, former Vice President Joe Biden is also using Medicare for All to distinguish himself, as he appears to be readying himself to weaponize California Sen. Kamala Harris' support for the policy against her in next week's debates.

 Having a list of bold ideas can also be necessary for candidates who are Congress members in a time of gridlock.